kaytaffer/IV1201-Go-Hire/README.md

 `apiCallHandler` - Authenticates login credentials with the API.

+`errorMessages` - Pre-defined error objects with their error type matched with the message to be displayed to user.

 ## view/
 `createNewApplicantView` - Responsible for rendering the create new applicant form